ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `decay_rate` (default `0.96`): the rate of the exponential learning rate decay.
 - `decay_steps` (default `10000`): the number of steps of the exponential learning rate decay.
 - `staircase` (default `False`): decays the learning rate at discrete intervals.
-- `regularization_lambda` (default `0`): the labda parameter used for adding a l2 regularization loss to the overall loss.
+- `regularization_lambda` (default `0`): the lambda parameter used for adding a l2 regularization loss to the overall loss.
 - `dropout_rate` (default `0.0`): the probability to drop neurons in dropout.
-The `dropout_rate` is used throughout the whole model, but to decide which parts of the model will use it, use the `dropout` boolean parameter available in each enncoder, combiner and decoder.
+The `dropout_rate` is used throughout the whole model, but to decide which parts of the model will use it, use the `dropout` boolean parameter available in each encoder, combiner and decoder.
-- `reduce_learning_rate_on_plateau` (default `0`): if there's a validation set, how many times to reduce the learning rate when a platau of validation measure is reached.
+- `reduce_learning_rate_on_plateau` (default `0`): if there's a validation set, how many times to reduce the learning rate when a plateau of validation measure is reached.
 - `reduce_learning_rate_on_plateau_patience` (default `5`): if there's a validation set, number of epochs of patience without an improvement on the validation measure before reducing the learning rate.
 - `reduce_learning_rate_on_plateau_rate` (default `0.5`): if there's a validation set, the reduction rate of the learning rate.
-- `increase_batch_size_on_plateau` (default `0`): if there's a validation set, how many times to increase the batch size when a platau of validation measure is reached.
+- `increase_batch_size_on_plateau` (default `0`): if there's a validation set, how many times to increase the batch size when a plateau of validation measure is reached.
 - `increase_batch_size_on_plateau_patience` (default `5`): if there's a validation set, number of epochs of patience without an improvement on the validation measure before increasing the learning rate.
 - `increase_batch_size_on_plateau_rate` (default `2`): if there's a validation set, the increase rate of the batch size.
 - `increase_batch_size_on_plateau_max` (default `512`):  if there's a validation set, the maximum value of batch size.
 - `validation_field` (default `combined`): when there is more than one output feature, which one to use for computing if there was an improvement on validation.
 The measure to use to determine if there was an improvement can be set with the `validation_measure` parameter.
 Different datatypes have different available measures, refer to the datatype-specific section for more details. `combined` indicates the use the combination of all features.
 For instance the combination of `combined` and `loss` as measure uses a decrease in the combined loss of all output features to check for improvement on validation, while `combined` and `accuracy` considers on how many datapoints the predictions for all output features were correct (but consider that for some features, for instance `numeric` there is no accuracy measure, so you should use `accuracy` only if all your output features have an accuracy measure).
 - `validation_measure:` (default `accuracy`): the measure to use to determine if there was an improvement.
 The measure is considered for the output feature specified in `validation_field`.
 Different datatypes have different available measures, refer to the datatype-specific section for more details.
 - `bucketing_field` (default `None`): when not None, when creating batches, instead of shuffling randomly, the length along the last dimension of the matrix of the specified input feature is used for bucketing datapoints and then randomly shuffled datapoints from the same bin are sampled.
 Padding is trimmed to the longest datapoint in the batch.
-The speficied feature should be either a `seuquence` or `text` feature and the encoder encoding it has to be `rnn`.
+The specified feature should be either a `sequence` or `text` feature and the encoder encoding it has to be `rnn`.
 When used, bucketing improves speed of `rnn` encoding up to 1.5x, depending on the length distribution of the inputs.

 Preprocessing
 -------------

 The `preprocessing` section of the model definition makes it possible to specify datatype specific parameters to perform data preprocessing.
-The preprocessing dictionary contains one key of each datatype, but you have to specify only the ones that apply to your case, the other ones will be kept as defaults. oreover, the preprocessing dictionary contains parameters related to how to split the data that are not feature specificoreover, the preprocessing dictionary contains parameters related to how to split the data that are not feature specific
+The preprocessing dictionary contains one key of each datatype, but you have to specify only the ones that apply to your case, the other ones will be kept as defaults.
+Moreover, the preprocessing dictionary contains parameters related to how to split the data that are not feature specific.

 - `force_split` (default `False`): if `True` the `split` column in the CSV data file is ignored and the dataset is randomly split.
 If `False` the `split` column is used if available.
 - `split_probabilities` (default `[0.7, 0.2, 0.1]`): the proportion of the CSV data to end up in training, validation and test.
 The three values have to sum up to one.